code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

   - Price: Kong offers free community and paid enterprise editions.
   - Pros: Kong is easy to install and configure, supports many plugins and integrations, and has a large and active community.
   - Cons: Kong may have performance issues when handling large volumes of traffic, requires Nginx as a dependency, and has limited support for GraphQL, available only for the enterprise edition.
-- **[Tyk](https://tyk.io/)**: it's a lightweight API gateway written in Go.
+- **[Tyk](https://tyk.io/)**: it's a lightweight API Gateway written in Go.
 It offers API analytics, a developer portal, a dashboard, security, and other features.
 It can be deployed on-premises, in the cloud, or as a hybrid.
   - Price: Tyk offers a 5-week free trial and four payment tiers.
 The Starter edition costs $600 per month for up to 10 million API calls.
   - Pros: Tyk is fast, scalable, and flexible and has a rich set of features and plugins.
   - Cons: Even though Tyk is open source, it has no free tier.